Misogynoir: Representation

-Mass Media
+Mass media

 Mass media is a system that constructs a sense of reality through the transmission of news, advertising, and entertainment.
 Because the mass media operates as a system, its construction of reality is not arbitrary.
 It has observable operating patterns characterized by a simultaneous process of self and external reference.
 Mass media creates and disseminates information based on information it previously made (self-reference) and the context within which it is situated (external reference).
-In the case of Love and Hip Hop New York, for example, the self-reference that the show draws upon are story lines in previous episodes (meant to keep viewers engaged with the cast) and externally, the show draws upon dominant characterizations of Blackness in the media, popular trends in hip-hop, and the social, political, and economic circumstances of Black people in the contemporary moment.
-The mass media obfuscates this extensive history by narrowing the diversity in hip-hop culture to stereotypical representations of Black people—namely, that they are violent, greedy, and sexually irresponsible.
-Because of mass media, it is said that the culture of hip-hop has been commoditized and reduced to the perpetuation of representations of people of color that have long been deemed problematic.
-Advances in technology connected to the World Wide Web have provided access to a variety of web-based media resources, and the popularity of music videos and the mainstreaming of hip-hop music and African American music artists have also increased the variety of personalities we see.
+In the case of Love and Hip Hop New York, for example, the self-reference that the show draws upon are storylines in previous episodes (meant to keep viewers engaged with the cast) and externally, the show draws upon dominant characterizations of blackness in the media, popular trends in hip-hop, and the social, political, and economic circumstances of black people in the contemporary moment.
+The mass media obfuscates this extensive history by narrowing the diversity in hip-hop culture to stereotypical representations of black people—namely, that they are violent, greedy, and sexually irresponsible.
+Because of mass media, it is said that hip-hop culture has been commoditized and reduced to the perpetuation of representations of people of color that have long been deemed problematic.
+Advances in technology connected to the World Wide Web have provided access to a variety of web-based media resources, and the popularity of music videos and the mainstreaming of hip-hop music and African-American music artists have also increased the variety of personalities we see.
 The number of opportunities to see a wide variety of figures is increasing.
 Nevertheless, stereotypical images of African Americans persist.